WANGXinyiLinda/Policy-Gradient-Trading-Algorithm-by-Maximizing-Sharpe-Ratio/readme.md

 # Policy Gradient Trading Algorithm by Maximizing Sharpe Ratio

-This is the sencod half of my capstone project and the first half can be seen [here](https://github.com/WANGXinyiLinda/Deep-Q-Learning-Bitcoin-Trading-Agent), which is a trading algorithm using deep Q learning.
-This project is the second half of my capstone project.
+This is the second half of my capstone project and the first half can be seen [here](https://github.com/WANGXinyiLinda/Deep-Q-Learning-Bitcoin-Trading-Agent), which is a trading algorithm using deep Q learning.
 In this project, I designed a trading algorithm using policy gradient to maximize the profit while incorporating the risk factor by directly maximizing the Sharpe ratio over a fixed period of time.
 Then I conduct experiments on a Bitcoin dataset to compare its performance with a Q learning algorithm.
 More details can be found in my [final report](SCIE4500_Final_Report.pdf) and in my final presentation [slides](SCIE4500_Final_presentation.pdf).

 ## Action space: